 Avoid the food courts.

 Malls are not yet obsolete, and you might find yourself in one around lunchtime or near a fast-food restaurant in between shops.
 While they may be convenient, they are a no-go when it comes to your health.
 Plan a healthy lunch stop in advance by either mapping out your shopping journey or by making reservations at a restaurant that offers low-sugar, low-fat choices.
+Head to this article for four delicious salad recipes that you can take with you.

 Drink green tea.